glimpse-editor/getglimpse-web/content/posts/nearly-beta-ready.md

 ## Website updates
 Bobby Moss has been drafting the release notes for Glimpse 0.1.0 and a future "downloads" page.
 You can follow their progress here: https://github.com/glimpse-editor/getglimpse-web/pull/48

-You can also now type `www.` at the start of our URL and still be redirected to the right place!
+You can now also type `www.` at the start of our URL and still be redirected to the right place!

+Christopher Davis has set up an automated staging and testing process for this website using [Netlify](https://www.netlify.com/) in preparation for further development.

 ## Can you help Exiv2?
 We and a number of other free software projects depend on a project that is currently in a state of limbo.
 If you think you can help, the Exiv2 team urgently need your assistance: https://github.com/Exiv2/exiv2/issues/1018